HKpowerStudio

 Somewhere between childhood and adulthood, many of us are taught that we are not creative or that creativity is not as important as other skills.

-Oh how wrong this is!
+Oh, how wrong this is!

-When it comes to creativity, remove the words TRY, DO and INVENT from your vocabulary.
+When it comes to creativity, remove the words TRY, DO, and INVENT from your vocabulary.

-Replace them with the three P’s below…
+Replace them with the three P’s of Creativity below…

 I am now truly free to use and further cultivate the 3 P’s of creativity.
-These are the aspects of creating that I cultivate and without them I am lost:
+These are the aspects of creating that I cultivate, and without them, I am lost:

 Practice-I practice creating, creating is my practice!